jamesmtuck/DORIS/README.md

     python3 scripts/ngs.py --range 0-26 --fastq_directory ./data/StrippedFastQ

 This command should run to completion within a few minutes.
-The result of this script is a directory named DORIS_DATA that contains files with analysis.
+The result of this script is a directory named DORIS_DATA that contains files with analysis. --range specifies the range of fastq files from the directory specified by --fastq_directory to run the analysis that the analysis will run on in one process.
+The order of fastq files is based on the pyton sort() order of the files in the fastq directory.
+After running analysis over a set of fastq files, two output files will be created for each group of files in the DORIS_DATA directory.
+One being *_count.csv, a csv file that contains the number of occurrences for each barcode for each analyzed fastq.
+A total number of reads is also provided for each fastq file.
+The second file is *_error_rate.csv that shows the base-position error rate for the payload region for each of the 'NNN' and 'NNNNN' barcodes for each fastq file.
+Position '0' of the error rates corresponds to the first base of the payload region.
+The prefix of each of these file types will follow that of the name of the first fastq file indicated by the --range argument.

 To perform a Monte Carlo simulation to design primers against a given codeword size: